apache/linkis/docs/en_US/ch3/How to adapt Linkis with a new computation or storage engine.md

 **2)Interfaces to be implemented**

 There is no compulsary interface in Entrance.
 Below interfaces can be implemented on demand.
 - EntranceParser.
 Used to parse request maps from frontend to a persistable Task.
 Class AbstractEntranceParser is already provided and only parseToTask method needs to be overrided.
-Willink provides CommonEntranceParser as the default implementation.
+Linkis provides CommonEntranceParser as the default implementation.
 - EngineRequester.
 Used to build a RequestEngine object, which can be used to request a new engine from the EngineManager.
 - Scheduler.
 Used to schedule tasks.
 The default implementation provides parallel mode for multi-user situations and FIFO mode for single user pattern.
 It is not suggested to be customized without special purposes.